etruel/wpematico/readme.txt

 or to e-mail etruel@gmail.com

 == Changelog ==
+= 1.6.1  Mar 12, 2017 =
+* Fix an issue that the post template tags don't works in some cases.
+* Tweak: Added a new filter to allow add new tags to the template.
+* Tweak: Improved the filters for the new duplicate checks option by metafields.

 = 1.6  Mar 9, 2017 =
 * Added the option to choice a parent category for the Autocategories feature.
 * Added {item_date} and {item_time} tags to the post template.